Bigg Boss (Telugu TV series) season 4

 Bigg Boss 4 is the fourth season of the Telugu version of the Indian reality television series Bigg Boss based on Dutch series Big Brother.
 The show premiered on 6 September 2020 on Star Maa and Disney+ Hotstar with Nagarjuna hosting the season for the second time, while Samantha appeared as a guest host for a week.

-The season's finale took place on 20 December 2020 with Abijeet Duddala winning the title along with ₹25 lakh prize money and a bike, while Akhil Sarthak emerged as the first runner-up.
+The season's finale took place on 20 December 2020 with Abijeet winning the title along with ₹25 lakh prize money and a bike, while Akhil Sarthak emerged as the first runner-up.

 Production

+Delay

 The makers were scheduled to launch on the last week of June 2020 but it was delayed due to the COVID-19 pandemic.
 On 20 July 2020, the makers unveiled the title logo.
 Season 4 was initially planned to launch on 30 August 2020 but was pushed to 6 September 2020.

 Bigg Boss 4 Buzzz

 Bigg Boss 4 Buzzz is an Indian Telugu-language television talk show about the reality television series Bigg Boss Telugu.
 The host Rahul Sipligunj conducts the talk show with the evicted contestants of Bigg Boss 4 on every Monday.
 The show premiered on 7 September 2020 onwards on Star Maa Music.
 The unseen portions of episodes that were not aired on television are streamed on Disney+ Hotstar and aired on Star Maa Music as Bigg Boss 4 Buzzz.